MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-service-configuration-information-by-using-ews-in-exchange.md

 description: "Find out how to get service configuration information for UM, policy nudges, mail tips, and protection rules from EWS in Exchange."
 ---

-# How to: Get service configuration information by using EWS in Exchange
+# Get service configuration information by using EWS in Exchange

 Find out how to get service configuration information for UM, policy nudges, mail tips, and protection rules from EWS in Exchange.